 Don't be afraid to use negative events in your examples.
 Showing how you have overcome an issue and learned from it is often a good indicator of how you deal with problems or conflict.
 Do balance the negative with more positive examples.

 - Consider using the CAR acronym to outline the examples you use in your application:

 The Selection Board will normally consist of two interviewers who will question you on subjects connected with your academic and/or work experience and your job-related achievements and interests based upon your application.
 The Board’s main aim will be to gain an insight into your ability to communicate, your personal and interpersonal skills, your intellectual and professional ability.

 Applicants who are unsuccessful following interview may receive a Reserve Letter.
-This means that that they may be offered a similar role in another location within Forestry Commission, GB in the near future.
+This means that that they may be offered a similar role in another location within the Forestry Commission in the near future.

-If you are successful, the FC will carry out pre-employment screening to ensure that you are qualified for the appointment.
+If you are successful, we will carry out pre-employment screening to ensure that you are qualified for the appointment.
 This will include verification of identity, a written health assessment and a criminal records check.
 To enable completion it will be necessary to see original copies of documents such as a birth certificate, passport and education certificates.
-Upon completion of satisfactory checks, the FC will then make a formal offer of employment.
+Upon completion of satisfactory checks we will make a formal offer of employment.

 Open and Fair Competition

 Our recruitment processes are underpinned by the principle of selection for appointment on merit on the basis of open and fair competition as outlined in the Civil Service Recruitment Principles.